TahirAnny/100-days-of-code/log.md

 **Today's Progress**: Finished To-DO app by adding filtering, Today mostly studied and practiced and planned a draft for next small app.

+### Day 6: January 13, 2021

+**Today's Progress**: Well I always wanted to make a game using JS, so here I am, working on my hangman game.
+Also studied about JavaScript Scope.